abhishek8778/Bitcoin_Price_Alert/README.md

 Creating IFTTT Applets

-Now we’re finally ready for the main part.
-Before starting with the code we need to create two new IFTTT applets: one for emergency Bitcoin price notifications and one for regular updates.
+We need to create two new IFTTT applets: one for emergency Bitcoin price notifications and one for regular updates.